naninovel/docs/docs/en/guide/backgrounds.md

 ## Layered Backgrounds

-The layered implementation allows composing backgrounds from multiple sprites (layers) and then toggle them individually via naninovel scripts at runtime.
+The layered implementation allows composing backgrounds from multiple sprites (layers) and then toggle them individually via scenario scripts at runtime.

 ::: tip
 Layered actor implementation has been evolving and is currently the most flexible with support for all the rendering features (in contrast to generic).
-Even if you don't want to use layer expressions, but instead control the appearance with Unity's Animator or other custom systems; or need to render non-trivial objects such as particle systems and/or utilize third-party renderers, check [render only](/guide/characters#outsourcing-appearance-management) and [camera rendering](/guide/characters#camera-rendering) options available for layered actors before reserving to generic or custom implementation.
+Even if you don't want to use layer expressions, but instead control the appearance with Unity's Animator or other custom systems; or need to render non-trivial objects such as particle systems and/or utilize third-party renderers, check [render only](/guide/characters#outsourcing-appearance-management) and [camera rendering](/guide/characters#camera-rendering) options available for layered actors before resorting to generic or custom implementation.
 :::

 To create a layered background prefab, use `Create -> Naninovel -> Background -> Layered` asset context menu.
 Enter [prefab editing mode](https://docs.unity3d.com/Manual/EditingInPrefabMode.html) to compose the layers.
 Several layers and groups will be created by default.
 You can use them or delete and add your own.

-The layered backgrounds are very similar to [layered characters](/guide/characters#layered-characters); consult the documentation for more info on how to set up and control them via naninovel scripts.
+The layered backgrounds are very similar to [layered characters](/guide/characters#layered-characters); consult the documentation for more info on how to set up and control them via scenario scripts.

 Don't forget that nameless parameter in [@back] command is expecting appearance and transition type (not ID and appearance as with [@char] command), so specify layer composition expressions in the following way: